VC Family Album pages

 VC family album

-Click here for an index of some examples (appears to the right) of pages designed by Ray Nichols to see some design issues he thought were important for those events.
+Click here for an index of some examples (which appear to the right) of pages designed by Ray Nichols, which shows some of the design issues he thought were important for those events.

 It is important to remember that pages can be used in three ways.

-As pages in the mother VC family album where it will be one of probably 200 pages per book and then multiple books that will develop over upcoming years.
+As pages in the mother VC family album, it will be one of probably 200 pages per book and then multiple books that will develop over the upcoming years.

 A set of pages can be gathered and used as a mini-book with a particular focus.
 This can also be given as a thank you.
 A good example is the VC / London trip.
-We will do individual pages for all of our visits (which will be given to them) along with a set of all of the pages to the Center for International Studies as a document recording the trip.
-We might also keep a separate book in VC for students to look at without having to deal with the mother-of-all-journals version.
+We will do individual pages for all of our visits (which will be given to them) along with a set of all the pages to the Center for International Studies as a document recording the trip.
+We might also keep a book in VC for students to look at without dealing with the mother-of-all-journals version.

-One additional point worth making is the importance for subjects for such pages so that we will have an excuse to design them.
+Another point worth making is the importance of subjects for such pages so we will have an excuse to design them.
 It is the design experience we are looking for.
 The rest of it is just helpful to do.

 ALL pages in the book MUST:

-be designed with a safe area (within where text falls) which falls on a 12p margin from left side trim and 3p margin from top, bottom and right side trim
+Be designed with a safe area (within where text falls) that falls on a 12p margin from the left side trim and a 3p margin from the top, bottom, and right side trim.

-text must incorporate any details which are necessary to placing the page content into the correct context as part of the VC history story (date, their participants / titles, VC participants, place, etc.
+The text must incorporate any details necessary to place the page content into the correct context as part of the VC history story (date, participants/titles, VC participants, place, etc.).

-include a .2 pt horizontal rule always centered (33p below top trim) across the page ( the rule is locked into template).
+Include a .2 pt horizontal rule always centered (33p below top trim) across the page ( the rule is locked into the template).
 There are instances when you might rather have the rule pass behind an image.

-have one headline set in Didot Roman (see image below), 48 point, 100% black and positioned vertically as dictated by the supplied master page using the appropriately supplied stylesheet.
-The bottom serifs of the type align tangentially with the .2 rule with the typography in front.
+Have one headline set in Didot Roman (see image below), 48 points, 100% black, and positioned vertically as dictated by the supplied master page using the appropriately supplied stylesheet.
+The bottom serifs of the type align tangentially with the .2 rule, with the typography in front.
 The headline may be positioned anywhere along the line.

-incorporate 1 – 3 characters (no more or less) in any font other than Didot Roman in any form.
-It is important to choose a font that contributes to the design of the page.
+Incorporate 1 – 3 characters (no more or less) in any font other than Didot Roman in any form.
+It is important to choose a font that contributes to the page's design.
 Additional care should also be taken with sizing and kerning the type.

 Below is what the type looks like together.
 The Didot sits exactly on the rule and the Avenir Black explanatory line is in front.

-must show a credit line which begins with "Page design:" and ends with " / DEsigners."
+Must show a credit line that begins with "Page design:" and ends with " / DEsigners."
 There are spaces on both sides of the "/".
-Following the colon, specific tasks performed by others is to be listed (i.e., Page design: Raymond Nichols; retouching: Hendrik-Jan Francke; copy: Bernie Herman; photography: Bill Deering."
+Following the colon, specific tasks performed by others are listed (i.e., Page design: Raymond Nichols; retouching: Hendrik-Jan Francke; copy: Bernie Herman; photography: Bill Deering."

 All pages in the book CAN: